 For this example the follow assumptions were made:

 - Starting balance of $250,000 in all cases.

 - Long-term investment returns are as follows: 6.50% Balanced, 5.50% Conservative Balanced, 4.50% Stable, 3% Cash

 - Balances are expressed in dollars of the day (nominal)

-- Annual income is the same in all cases - $38,600 in today's dollars - discounted at 3.5% pa for inflation
+- Annual income is the same in all cases - $38,600 in today's dollars - discounted at 3.5% a year, for inflation

 - Income commences from age 67, and includes any entitlement to the government aged pension

-- Assume AustralianSuper Choice Income admin fees of $2.25 per member per week plus 0.11% of account balance (max $750pa)
+- Assume AustralianSuper Choice Income admin fees of $2.25 per member per week plus 0.11% of account balance (max $750 a year)

 - For Age Pension purposes we assume: